dkoz/palworld-palbot/README.md

  Welcome to Palbot, your ultimate companion discord bot for Palworld server management!
 Palbot is a versatile bot designed to enhance your Palworld experience with a range of powerful features.

- Invite the verified [Palbot](https://discord.com/api/oauth2/authorize?client_id=1197954327642378352&permissions=8&scope=bot%20applications.commands) to your server today!
+ Invite the official [Palbot](https://discord.com/api/oauth2/authorize?client_id=1197954327642378352&permissions=8&scope=bot%20applications.commands) to your server today!
+Please note that the official version of Palbot does not have all the same features as the self-hosted version.

  Support the development on [Patreon](https://www.patreon.com/palbotinn).

+## Installation:
+ Please check our [wiki](https://github.com/dkoz/palworld-bot/wiki) for all guides related to the bot.

 ## Features:
  - **RCON Integration:** Seamlessly control your server using RCON commands.